NOTE: Emotional Content- Mature Readers Only Please

 With a misappraised lens we might think God would have us constantly eschewing evil, always looking over our backs for sin crouching to get us (Genesis 4:7).
 Nope.
 Context is key.
 There’s a bigger picture.

 Both in Bible reading and In CBT (Cognitive Behavioral Therapy) a key thing we do is to look at context- understanding one thing through the larger picture (i.e., for Bible reading, observing before interpreting; in CBT, we assess the larger connection between feelings, thoughts, and behaviors).
 Here is the broader backdrop for all the above Scripture passages:

 There you go.
-I hope just these key passages have helped identify a grounded trajectory for facing temptation- with both hypervigilance of persistent fear being unbefitting of a believer.
+I hope these key passages have helped identify a trajectory for facing temptation- knowing that hypervigilance or persistent fear is unbefitting God's will for believers.

 What if something I fear is also a desire?
 Or becoming a desire?
 This is a common question I get when helping clients call out and lean into their fears in therapy.